 Despite relegation in the 1996-97 season, the Riverside Stadium became a hotbed of maverick, unique talents.
 Paul Merson and Paul Gascoigne starred in the second tier to fire the club back to the top flight at the first attempt ahead of the 1998-99 season.

 In the following seasons, Paul Ince, World Cup winner, former Real Madrid star Christian Karembeu and former Lazio and Juventus forward Alen Boksic moved to the North East under new manager Steve McClaren.

-Ahead of the 2003-04 season, Sir Alex Ferguson’s former assistant at Manchester United needed both depth, to cope with the inevitably busy schedule, and quality, if the club was to avoid relegation and instead move towards the top half of the table after a 12th-placed finish in 2002-03.
+Ahead of the 2003-04 season, Sir Alex Ferguson’s former assistant at Manchester United needed the depths, to cope with the inevitably busy schedule, and quality, if the club was to avoid relegation and instead move towards the top half of the table after a 12th-place finish in 2002-03.

 Step forward, Gaizka Mendieta.

 He had moved from Valencia to Lazio for €47.7 million in 2001, after serving the club for almost a decade as a diminutive, agile and tricky advanced midfielder.

 His move to Rome was not a success, perhaps because of the pressure on him to replace both Juan Sebastian Veron and Pavel Nedved, but his performances earned him a loan move to Barcelona for the following campaign.